Fort Wayne, Allen County, Indiana Places

 221 W Baker Street, Street View photo from Google maps with over 100 user submitted photos and more on Google search.

-On the right is the Peoples Trust Bank Clock shown in a 1939 photo of a crowded sidewalk by Grand Leader in the Central High School Caldron yearbook.
+On the west side is the Peoples Trust Bank Clock shown in a 1939 photo of a crowded sidewalk by Grand Leader in the Central High School Caldron yearbook.

 Has a Facebook page.
 See web page for Historic Baker Street Station.
 The Pennslyvania Railroad Station was visited by 10,000 people on opening day, March 23, 1914.
 From Take a step into history and dream about the future as the Baker Street Station celebrates 100 years and Photo Gallery with video lists notable and famous riders by Jaclyn Goldsborough published September 2, 2014 in The News-Sentinel newspaper.
 Fort Wayne companies call historic buildings home about the Electron building and Baker Street Station by Dan Vance published January 21, 2019 in InFortWayne.com by KPC Media News Service.
 See our Railroad History of Fort Wayne page.